School of Nursing and Health Sciences Graduate Fellowships

 Our health sciences fellowships enrich your professional qualifications and help advance your career goals.
 Merrimack’s fellowships provide you with:

-With a Provost or Presidential Fellowship in the School of Health Sciences, you’ll graduate with a Master of Science degree in as little as one year, gain unparalleled professional experience and save 50-100% on your program tuition.
+With a Provost or Presidential Fellowship in the School of Nursing and Health Sciences, you’ll graduate with a Master of Science degree in as little as one year, gain unparalleled professional experience and save 50-100% on your program tuition.

 Supportive Faculty and Mentors.